Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Existing forms and distribution forms of color single states

+The masses of all color single states are non-zero, hence $\rho_{s\gamma}=0$.
+The fermions with the spin $s=1/2$ and the least mass and the bosons with the spin $s=0$ and the least mass are stable, because there is no the electroweak interaction among $SU(5)$ color single states.
+Of course, there are the $s-antiparticles$ corresponding to the $s-colour$ single states above as well.

-From the characters of the $s-SU(5)$ color single states mentioned above, we will see that the $s-SU(5)$ color single states in the $V-breaking$ cannot form clusters and must loosely distribute in space, but it is possible they form $s-superclusterings$ as the neutrinos.
+There are interaction among the $SU(5)$ color single states by exchanging the $s-SU(5)$ color single states.
+The interaction radius must be very small because the masses of all $s-SU(5)$ color single states are non-zero.
+Thus we can approximately regard the $s-SU(5)$ color single states as ideal gas without collision.
+Consequently the $s-SU(5)$ color single states cannot form clusters and must distribute loosely in space, but it is possible they form $s-superclusterings$ as the neutrinos.